NokNokMLS/BigDoorWyamBlog/input/posts/2021-03-08-which-polish-city-offers-the-best-return-on-your-investment-march-2021.md

 The average rent in Warsaw today stands at zl.4,250 which would pay a mortgage of zl.1.4 million approx. Adding your required cash deposit and you could expect to be able to buy a property for zl.1.75 million.
 Today, the average price of an apartment in Warsaw is zl.
 865,000.
 Even if those mortgage costs are a bit ambitious, and we suspect they are, there is still plenty of room for upside.

-Warsaw is not so expensive after all.
-Lodz looks pretty good too.
+Warsaw doesn't look so expensive after all.
+Lodz and Wroclaw look pretty good too.

 Stay safe,